apache/airflow/docs/helm-chart/index.rst

 .. code-block:: bash

     helm delete airflow --namespace airflow

+**Explanation**
+- `helm delete` is a command to delete a release (it was renamed to `helm uninstall`)
+- the first 'airflow' argument is the release name
+- the second 'airflow' argument is the namespace

 The command removes all the Kubernetes components associated with the chart and deletes the release.